 In this bag, I dyed the store tote liner and was pleased to see how well it dyed up.
 It was quite economical too, as one sachet of dye was easily enough to dye two separate bags.
 The colour used here is Dylon "Bahama Blue" and gave a shade very reminiscent of the turquoise waters lapping the Florida coast.

 For the Sarasota Shopper, I used a dye colour to suit the yarn I had chosen, but a contrasting colour could be used instead to add an extra degree of "zing" to the finished result.

 The final bag has a wonderfully understated elegance — just perfect for a trip to the shopping mall.
 It would also be an excellent choice to carry all the essentials for a day at the beach.

 The patterns for all four bags can be found in my LoveKnitting store, either as stand-alone patterns or as a collection, the Southampton Collection.

-I will upload photos of the final two bags, both book bags, in my next Blog entry.
+I will upload photos of the final two bags, both book bags, next time.